KAICIID Dialogue Centre: Conferences

-Since its establishment, KAICIID has hosted multiple fora and conferences around the globe, bringing together policymakers and religious leaders from different faith groups.
+Since its establishment, KAICIID has hosted multiple conferences around the globe, bringing together policymakers and religious leaders from different faith groups.
 In November 2014, KAICIID hosted a conference in Vienna of Muslim, Christian and Jewish religious leaders from across the Middle East and around the world to join in respect for tolerance and diversity, denouncing violence in the name of religion.
-In 2019, the organization organized a conference in Vienna themed "The Power of Words - The Role of Religion, Media, and Policy in Countering Hate Speech”, which brought close to 200 faith leaders, policymakers, civil society representatives, educators and dialogue practitioners to discuss ways of preventing and countering the phenomenon of hate speech.
+In 2019, the organization organized a conference in Vienna themed "The Power of Words – The Role of Religion, Media, and Policy in Countering Hate Speech”, which brought close to 200 faith leaders, policymakers, civil society representatives, educators and dialogue practitioners to discuss ways of preventing and countering the phenomenon of hate speech.
 Adama Dieng, in his role as UN Special Adviser on the Prevention of Genocide, delivered a keynote speech at the conference.

 In 2020, KAICIID co-hosted the G20 Interfaith Forum ahead of the G20 Summit.
 The G20 Interfaith Forum is an annual platform that brings together religious leaders, policymakers, and diverse faith actors to collaborate on global agendas, within the framework of the United Nations Sustainable Development Goals (SDGs).
 The conference was organized in cooperation with the United Nations Alliance of Civilizations (UNAOC).